 - Be up-to-date with federal tax deposits (businesses with employees).

 - Not currently be in an open bankruptcy proceeding.

 How does the IRS determine eligibility for an OIC?

-In the case of lump-sum offers that are paid in five or fewer months, the reasonable collection potential is the quick sale value of your assets (property, jewelry, vehicles,…) plus your monthly disposable income x 12.
+For lump sum offers that are paid in five months or less, the RCP is the quick sale value of your assets (property, jewelry, vehicles, etc.), plus your monthly disposable income, multiplied by 12.

 RCP = QSV + (MDI x 12)

 Periodic payment offers